masinde70/TheJourneyToDataScience/README.md

 # The Journey To DataScience
 Data Scientists are expected to build end-to-end solutions to business problems, which models are a small but important part of it.
-Data scientist builds data sceince applications.
+Data scientist builds data science applications.

 ## Python Books I am using and for me, they are the best out there